-I loved when my mom made stew or chili growing up because then she was sure to make homemade bread or cornbread to go along with it.
-I always adored her cornbread, especially with some butter and syrup on top.
+I loved when my mom made stew or chili growing up because then she was sure to make homemade biscuits or sweet cornbread to go along with it.
+And let me tell you, she had a moist cornbread recipe that was always a hit.
+She’d make a big 9″x 13″ pan of it and we were always happy to have some leftovers.
+My mom’s cornbread was special, especially with some butter and syrup on top.
 Yum, right?
 If you haven’t tried it that way you must.
-It is sinful.
+It sinfully good.

 - 1 cup sugar